 If your manual should become lost or destroyed, Bush Hog will be glad to provide you with a new copy.
 Order from Bush Hog, P. O. Box 1039, Selma, Alabama 36702-1039.
-Most of our manuals can also be downloaded from our website at www.bushhog.com.

 As an authorized Bush Hog dealer, we stock genuine Bush Hog parts which are manufactured with the same precision and skill as our original equipment.
 Our trained service personnel are well informed on methods required to service Bush Hog equipment, and are ready and able to help you.